mgrzy/Maize_Genetic_Variants_v5/README.md

 Archive (ENA) under the study accession numbers: PRJEB56265, PRJEB56295, and PRJEB56320.
-Raw VCF files for all 366 million variants identified in this study, imputed VCF files for the 46 million quality and minor allele frequency filtered variations identified as part of this study and GATK GenomicsDBs files to enable new SNP calling with additional populations have been deposited at CyVerse and are available for download from www.maizegdb.org
+Raw VCF files for all 366 million variants identified in this study, imputed VCF files for the 46 million quality and minor allele frequency filtered variations identified as part of this study and GATK GenomicsDBs files to enable new SNP calling with additional populations have been deposited are available for download from www.maizegdb.org